Will Ben Sims

 If you notice, the glass is icon is selected which gives its dimensions.
 Furthermore, the glass asset is also available for download in the right portion of the screen.
 Zeplin also provides such data for fonts and other layouts.

-To conclude: All the successful apps you know have an outstanding interface and the apps which are well designed attracts potential users easily.
+To conclude: All the successful apps you know have an outstanding interface and the apps which are well designed attract potential users easily.
 There will be millions of other apps coming up...
 Ensure, you’re having the best designers to create seamless user experiences for your users.